flynx/object.js/README.md

 	-> bool
 ```

-This relies on first level object structure to identify the target
+This relies on first level object structure to match the input object, for
-objects in the prototype chain, for a successful match the following
+a successful match one of the following must apply:
-must apply:
+- object are identical

+or:
+- `typeof` matches _and_,
-- attribute count must match,
+- attribute count matches _and_,
-- attribute names must match,
+- attribute names match _and_,
-- attribute values must be identical.
+- attribute values are identical.